 School Bus Accidents

-If you or your child has been involved in a bus-related accident, then contact Fried Goldberg Rogers for a free, no-obligation case evaluation.
+If you or your child has been involved in a bus-related accident, contact Fried Goldberg at (877) 591-1801 for a free, no-obligation case evaluation.
+A damages award from a lawsuit can help provide compensation for medical bills, pain and suffering, and other losses.

 Due to the statute of limitations on school bus claims, it’s imperative that you get in touch with a school bus attorney as soon as possible to assist you in better understanding your legal options.

-For example, it’s imperative for all drivers to maintain a firm level of professionalism, while morale is simultaneously preserved.
+For example, it’s important for drivers to maintain a firm level of professionalism, while morale is simultaneously preserved.
 According to the Insurance Institute of Highway Safety, poor vehicle operation more often reflects a driver’s attitude than driving skills or knowledge.

 It’s equally important for drivers to be aware of sounds and volume control.
 According to the National Transportation Safety Board (NTSB), there have been examples where a driver couldn’t hear an approaching train due to noises on the bus.
 Therefore, it’s vital to maintain a reasonably quiet bus in order to avoid accidents.

-Drivers should also be cautious about only following practices that are accepted, as well as never letting their guard down.
+Drivers should also be cautious about only following practices that are accepted, and should never let their guard down.

 Common Causes of School Bus Accidents